-If you are an American living abroad and the thought of filing your US tax return for the October 15 deadline concerns you, you can take a deep breath.
-You have the potential to be qualified for extending your tax filing obligation to the December 15 deadline!
+If you are an American living abroad and the thought of filing your US tax return for the October 15th deadline concerns you, you can take a deep breath.
+The IRS has another extension deadline on December 15th.

 Keep in mind this additional extension is only available for those who were already granted the October 15th extension.

 Before we explain how to file for the December 15th US tax extension, we must share the standard US expat tax deadlines and extension dates.

 As an American or Green Card Holder living abroad, you must report your worldwide income if your adjusted gross income is above the filing threshold.

 Expats who need to file their US taxes receive an automatic 2-month extension to report their worldwide income.
 We made it easy to do this via our expat tax software.
 However, if you owe US federal or state taxes, you’ll need to file by the typical filing deadline of April 15th.